 When Capital Gains Tax is due on disposals of assets, such as a property, tax is payable on any ‘gain’ made i.e. sales price minus purchase price.

 As we are specifically considering residential property in this instance the rates of CGT that will be applicable are 18% for basic rate tax payers and 28% for higher rate taxpayers – these are chargeable on any gain made (remember the gain could push you into higher rate tax bracket).
-Currently CGT is reported on your self-assessment tax return which is due on 31 January after the end of relevant tax year or there is an option for residential properties where you can report online via your personal tax account using HMRC’s ‘real time’ CGT service.
+CGT is reported on your self-assessment tax return which is due on 31 January after the end of relevant tax year (note if you don’t usually need to prepare a self-assessment tax return you don’t need to start to do one just to report a property gain).
+Since 6 April 2020 there are specific reporting requirements relating to CGT on property disposals which are set out below.

 Are there any Capital Gains Tax exemptions?